jmparatte/jm_Scheduler/README.md

 # jm_Scheduler - A Cooperative Scheduler Library for Arduino

 ```
+2018-04-29: v1.0.9 - jm_Scheduler is now compatible with EPS32.
+5 new Blink examples added.
 2018-04-19: v1.0.8 - yield() function corrected.
 2018-03-27: v1.0.7 - A Cooperative Scheduler Library for Arduino.
 2018-02-08: v1.0.6 - Minor adjustments.